Degloving Injury Lawyer

 It is also important to note that degloving injuries can be classified based on their depth and the number of layers that have been degloved.
 A shallow degloving injury may only remove one layer of skin from the surface.
 On the other hand, more severe injuries could remove multiple layers of skin or even some of the subcutaneous tissue from underneath.Diagnosis of a Degloving Injury

-In some cases, the skin may no longer be viable.
-In this case, a larger skin graft could be required from another area of the body.
-The surgeon will need to make sure that the skin has been fully attached to the tissue underneath.
 There is also the possibility that the tissues underneath the degloving injury have been so severely damaged that they cannot be saved.
-In this case the patient may require an amputation to prevent the dead tissue from damaging the healthy tissue around it.Plastic Surgery May Follow
+In this case, the patient may require amputation to prevent the dead tissue from damaging the healthy tissue around it.Plastic Surgery May Follow for Degloving Injuries

-There are numerous complications that a patient has to be aware of with any degloving injury, including:
+There are numerous complications that a patient has to be aware of with any degloving injury.

-Infection: Unfortunately, infection is common with any degloving injury.
+- Infection - Unfortunately, infection is common with any avulsion injury.
 The skin is the body’s first and largest barrier to infection.
 When this has been removed, the body loses this defense against infection.
 This means that it is much easier for bacteria and viruses to colonize the injured area.
 Patients can develop severe infections that could require inpatient antibiotics treatment.